 In summary, good progress, but there’s much work to be done!
 However, we are very hopeful that our continuing lobbying with stakeholder Network Rail, will finally start to see some real plans to improve services on this line.

-- Someone to take responsibility for Communications (currently this role is divided between 2 existing committee members, but now requires a person with marketing and social media skills).
+- This is an interesting and key role, and someone to take responsibility for Web Site, and Communications (currently this role is divided between 2/3 existing committee members, but now requires a person with marketing and social media skills).

 - Membership and program secretary